Amr-Shah33n/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete shell script to delete specified file 9-firstdirdeletion shell script to delete specified directory 10-back shell script to change directory to the previous one

+11-lists shell script to output content of specified directories

+12-file_type shell script to output file type of specified file